simpleanalytics/docs/_docs/10_general/what-we-collect.md

 > We **collect** and **partly store** referrer's

 Referrers answer the question _"Where did the visitor come from?"_.
-We have 2 ways of checking from which source a user came to your website.
+We have two ways of checking the source of a user that visited your website.

 First of all; With most requests, browsers send the URL of the previous website as a referrer.
 Second; website owners can add a URL param (`utm_source=...`) in the links they post elsewhere.
 The URL param can also be called `ref=...` or `source=...`.
 In case we get the referrer via the browser (with full URL) we store it the same as URLs (see above).
 You can find a list of the most popular referrers in your analytics dashboard.